Rdrg-Blnc/Discord_Bot/README.md

 In this repository you can find the complete code and the text files the bot uses during execution. (*Notes*, *Warnings*, *Items*)

-The *Notes* and *Warnings* text files are empty as the bot will gradually write in them during execution.

 Additionally there are two PDF documents with a detailed overview of the Design and Development stages.

 ## 📝 Text Files